davisstacked/LeahDavisCommentUIExercise/README.md

 ### USER STORIES
 #### Overview

-`CommentUI Exercise` is a single-page React app for viewing restaurant information, their ratings and comments.
+`CommentUI Exercise` is a single-page React app for viewing restaurant information and restaurant ratings as well as user comments.

-User's can add their own Restaurant reviews using the `CommentForm`.
-Their `Comment` will be added to the end of the list of comments along with their username and image.
+User's can add their own restaurant reviews using the `CommentForm`.
+Their `Comment` will be added to the end of the `CommentList` of comments along with their username, image and the time the comment was created.

+###### Delete and Edit Buttons

-When a `Comment` is hovered over, a popup appears with Delete and Edit buttons.
+When a `Comment` is hovered over, a popup appears with Delete and Edit button icons.

-When the user clicks on the Edit icon, the `EditForm` is displayed in place of their comment.
-The text of their previous comment displays in the text field.
-The user can edit this comment and save their updated comment.
+When the user clicks on the `EditIcon`, the `EditForm` is displayed in place of their comment.
+The text of their previous comment displays in the text field, and the user can edit this and save their updated comment.

-When the user hover's over a comment, a popup appears with DELETE AND EDIT icons.

-###### Delete and Edit

-Two options were considered for implementation:

-1. Create a new state prevState, Store the current comments in a new state, then delete the

-2. On Delete, use setTimeout to hide the comment for 5 seconds by toggling state to isDeleting.
-If the user clicks the undo button during that time, then state toggles back.
+When a user clicks the `DeleteIcon`, their comment disappears and a Delete Confirmation popup appears in its place with a five second window where users can Undo their delete.

 ## TECHNOLOGY